 The historic Shag Bark Park was annexed by the village in 1977, one of 13 trails in Illinois listed on the National Recreation Trail.
 In 1981, the village annexed 100 acres and a marsh now known as the Fairfield Marsh.

-Round Lake Heights was the first village in Lake County to join the Dollar for Scholars program, raising more than $115,000 since 2000 and giving away 182 scholarships to area students.
+Round Lake Heights was the first village in Lake County to join the Dollars for Scholars program, raising more than $115,000 since 2000 and giving away 182 scholarships to area students.

 No Nearby Public Transportation Found